Into the Desert: Questions of Coloniality and Toxicity

-The world's major deserts—both hot and cold—have often served to search, extract, and transport various natural resources, such as oil and gas, as well as to design and build new cities, infrastructures, tourist complexes, farming systems, solar power plants, climate and aerospace research centers, chemical weapons testing complexes, nuclear weapon research centers and testing sites, and other settlements.
+Deserts are not empty as they have long been seen and represented.
+Deserts —both hot and cold—have often served to search, extract, and transport various natural resources, such as oil and gas, as well as to design and build new cities, infrastructures, tourist complexes, farming systems, solar power plants, climate, and aerospace research centers, chemical weapons testing complexes, nuclear weapon research centers, and testing sites, and other settlements.
 How were these designs managed and implemented?
-What were their impacts on adjacent populations and environments?
+What were their impacts on nomadic, semi-nomadic, and sedentary populations and their environments?
 To what extent did these deserts' transformations influence the politico-economic assets of the governments in question?
 The Fall 2020 Preston H. Thomas Memorial Symposium will explore the ways in which politicians, scientists, and architects developed, exploited, colonized, transformed, urbanized, militarized, or polluted the underground or overground territories of a number of deserts in the aftermath of the Second World War.

-- Ariella Aïsha Azoulay: Palestine is There, Where it has Always Been, October 5, 10 a.m.
+- Ariella Aïsha Azoulay: Palestine is There, Where it Has Always Been, October 5, 10–11 a.m.

 The Preston H. Thomas series is funded through a gift to Cornell's College of Architecture, Art, and Planning from Ruth and Leonard B. Thomas of Auburn, New York, in memory of their son, Preston.
 The symposium lectures are free and open to the public.

 November 5: Al Saeed, AlYaqoub, Abu Al-Maati, and Awaad